Mental Health Facilities Goldsboro, NC

 Carolina Outreach - 27.1 miles from Goldsboro, NC

 Carolina Outreach is a mental health treatment clinic in Wilson, North Carolina, located at 608 North Nash Street, in the 27893 zip code.
 Carolina Outreach provides telemedicine/telehealth and outpatient treatment.
-Carolina Outreach provides psychotropic medication, group therapy and behavior modification to adults, young adults and children / adolescents.
-Carolina Outreach also supports people with trauma, people with serious mental illness and people requiring dual diagnosis treatment.
+Carolina Outreach provides psychotropic medication, group therapy and couples/family therapy to adults, seniors 65 or older and young adults.
+Carolina Outreach also supports children/adolescents with serious emotional disturbance, people with PTSD and people requiring dual diagnosis treatment.
 Additional services provided by Carolina Outreach consist of assertive community treatment.

 Learn More